With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Oklahoma

-Specific tiny house regulations and zoning rules are not addressed in this state; therefore, it is challenging to build small houses.
+This state does not address specific tiny house regulations and zoning rules, making it challenging to build small houses.

-However, if you wish, many people select the home site in rural areas that do not have strict zoning laws.
+However, if you wish, many people select home sites in rural areas that do not have strict zoning laws.

 -